cloudberrydb/cloudberrydb-site/docs/sql-statements/sql-statement-update.md

 WHERE city = 'San Francisco' AND date = '2016-07-03';
 ```

-Increment the sales count of the salesperson who manages the account for Acme Corporation, using the `FROM` clause syntax (assuming both tables being joined are distributed in Greenplum Database on the `id` column):
+Increment the sales count of the salesperson who manages the account for Acme Corporation, using the `FROM` clause syntax (assuming both tables being joined are distributed in Cloudberry Database on the `id` column):

 ```
 UPDATE employees SET sales_count = sales_count + 1 FROM